sunpeak is MCP-App-First (April 2026)

 What does MCP-App-first mean for sunpeak?

-What hosts support MCP Apps?
+What hosts support MCP Apps in 2026?

 How do I use ChatGPT-specific features in sunpeak?